opulo-inc/ohai/docs/lumen/staging-plate/index.md

  <img src="img/image5.jpg" width="60%"/>

-* The usb-cable connector found on `bottom-camera` should match the orientation shown below when installed - *as close to the Opulo logo as possible*
+* The JST cable connector found on `bottom-camera` should match the orientation shown below when installed - *as close to the Opulo logo as possible*

  <img src="img/image6.jpg" width="60%"/>